runtimerevolution/revent-api/README.md

     5. Reload your shell and you'r set!
 Now you can leave your folder and come back inside to test if .direnv will show up (thats your new venv).
     Everytime you go into or out of your project folder .direnv will activate or deactivate!

+***Important: Now that you changed for direnv replicate the python interpreter change that you did in poetry section***

 ## How to run